Page Header Page Content Page Footer

 Bird Feeder DIY

-Did you use up the last of the Bounty paper towels?
+Did you use up the last of the Bounty Paper Towels?
 Don't toss out the cardboard tube.
 Your children can easily convert the empty roll into two bird feeders.
 This DIY project is perfect for crafting outside on a patio table.

 Adult supervision required.